Let us help get you to South Australia - by driving, flying or taking a train to Adelaide or arriving on a cruise ship. Learn more.

 Getting around South Australia

 Once you arrive in Adelaide, getting around is easy.
-Within South Australia, Regional Express, QANTASLink and Sharp Airlines offer flights to regional centres.
+Within South Australia, Regional Express, and QANTASLink offer flights to regional centres.

 The main coach terminal in Adelaide is the Adelaide Central Bus Station.
 All coaches depart from and arrive at this terminal.
 Look at Greyhound Australia, LinkSA or Premier Stateliner.